Warren slips as Buttigieg, Biden, Sanders battle for lead in latest New Hampshire poll

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL CAMPAIGN

-Rep. Tulsi Gabbard of Hawaii and tech entrepreneur Andrew Yang – who’ve both spent a lot of time meeting voters in New Hampshire – each register at 5% in the poll.
+Rep. Tulsi Gabbard of Hawaii and tech entrepreneur Andrew Yang – who’ve both spent a lot of time meeting voters in New Hampshire – each register at 5 percent in the poll.

-Sen. Amy Klobuchar of Minnesota and billionaire environmental and progressive activist Tom Steyer each stand at 3%, with former New York City mayor and multi-billionaire media mogul Mike Bloomberg at 2%.
+Sen. Amy Klobuchar of Minnesota and billionaire environmental and progressive activist Tom Steyer each stand at 3 percent, with former New York City mayor and multi-billionaire media mogul Mike Bloomberg at 2 percent.
 Bloomberg – who jumped into the race late last month – is skipping Iowa, New Hampshire, Nevada, and South Carolina, the first four states to hold contests in the presidential nominating calendar.
 Instead, he’s campaigning in the delegate-rich states that vote on Super Tuesday in early March, and beyond.

-Sen. Cory Booker of New Jersey and best-selling spiritual author Marianne Williamson are each at 1% in the survey, with everyone else in the still large field of Democratic White House hopefuls registering less than 1%.
+Sen. Cory Booker of New Jersey and best-selling spiritual author Marianne Williamson are each at 1 percent in the survey, with everyone else in the still large field of Democratic White House hopefuls registering less than 1 percent.
 That includes former Massachusetts Gov. Deval Patrick, who last month declared his candidacy.

 The poll also indicates that President Trump remains the overwhelming favorite to win New Hampshire’s Republican presidential primary.
-Trump grabs the backing of 74% of those saying they’re likely to vote in the state’s GOP primary.
-Former Massachusetts Gov. Bill Weld – who’s been campaigning in New Hampshire nearly every week since launching his long-shot primary challenge to Trump in April, stands at 9%.
-Former Rep. Joe Walsh of Illinois – a very vocal Trump critic – registers at 4%.
+Trump grabs the backing of 74 percent of those saying they’re likely to vote in the state’s GOP primary.
+Former Massachusetts Gov. Bill Weld – who’s been campaigning in New Hampshire nearly every week since launching his long-shot primary challenge to Trump in April, stands at 9 percent.
+Former Rep. Joe Walsh of Illinois – a very vocal Trump critic – registers at 4 percent.

 The MassINC Polling Group survey for WBUR was conducted Dec.
 3-8, with 442 likely Democratic presidential primary voters in New Hampshire questioned by live telephone operators.